A self-aware lawyer is a higher performing lawyer.

 • Strategic Humility

 Lawyers seeking success and profit need not be defensive, self-centered, know-it-all braggarts.
-Here is a tour of the various techniques that lawyers can deploy to achieve more by being less.
+Instead, they can achieve more by being less with these worthwhile techniques.

 • Dodging Demoralizers